moorepants/dissertation/extensions.rst

    The impulse reponse for the roll angle, :math:`q_4`, and steer angle, :math:`q_7`, for a roll torque input (blue) and the lateral force input at a point just below the seat (red).
-The parameter set used was for the Jason on the Davis instrumented bicycle and was linearized at 7 m/s.
+The parameter set used was for the Jason on the Davis instrumented bicycle and was linearized at a forward speed of7 m/s.

 Figure :ref:`figLatForceBode` shows the frequency response in a similar fashion as the impulse response.
-The responses for both input types is very similar for this frequency spectrum, with the difference in magnitudes proportional to the distance the lateral force is from the point previously described.
+The responses for both input types is very similar for this frequency spectrum, with the difference in magnitudes proportional to the distance the lateral force is from the rear wheel contact point.

 .. _figLatForceBode: